-She surreptitiously tailed him as he reported in to Tyrdan.
-Their talk was not entirely calm, though she couldn’t hear the words.
-When Keelath left Tyrdan’s study, Mirium felt a breath of cold air proceeding him down the hall.
+She surreptitiously tailed Keelath as he reported in to Tyrric.
+It had something to do with the war with the Alliance, and Keelath’s loyalties.
+Their talk was not entirely calm, though Mirium couldn’t hear the words.
+When Keelath left Tyrric’s study, Mirium felt a breath of cold air proceeding him down the hall, as if heralding a hailstorm.

 She quailed when he rounded on her, blue eyes flashing out of his helm, brighter than any quel’dorei’s could possibly be.
-She looked at him, and he at her.
+She looked up at him, and he down at her.

-Now for the tricky part.
-She examined her fingernails.
-“Oh, I, uh, wasn’t aware you were back on the estate, but since you are, do you think you could sit and chat for a bit?”
+Mirium looked at her fingernails, feigning nonchalantness, but the pounding of her heart was anything but nonchalant.
+“Oh, I, uh, wasn’t aware you were back on the estate, but since you are, do you, er, think you could sit and chat for a bit?”

 He didn’t answer but to tip his head up.
-Mirium sighed inwardly.
-She looked at his hand, encased in a gauntlet, then pried the glove off of him, so she could latch her fingers around his.
+Mirium swallowed.
+He was so much harder to read as an undead.
+She looked at his hand, encased in a gauntlet, then pried the plated glove off of him, so she could latch her fingers around his.
 His flesh was cold enough to feel like ice.
 She bit back a wince and instead smiled up at him.

 Keelath seemed to bear the contact for a little while, before taking his hand back.
 “Where do you want to talk?”

-“My cold is bad for Tyrdan’s flowers.”
+“My ice is bad for Tyrric’s flowers.”
 Was it just her, or did he sound slightly resentful?

 “Can’t you just, you know, tone it down a bit?”